Health Insurance

 3. The plans were geographically exclusive.

 The commission tapped to oversee plan admission and adherence was rebranded in 1946 as "Blue Cross."
-It would later become so powerful that it would sever ties with the American Hospital Association in 1972.While all this was happening, another organization began to emerge with a specific focus on helping lumber and mining camp workers in the Pacific Northwest pool their money to cover physician fees.
+Eventually, it became so influential that it parted ways with the AHA in 1972.
+While all this was happening, another organization began to emerge with a specific focus on helping lumber and mining camp workers in the Pacific Northwest pool their money to cover physician fees.
 This concept was eventually formalized, and the first Blue Shield plan was launched in 1939 in California — eventually growing to become the National Association of Blue Shield Plans in 1948.

 Blue Cross and Blue Shield continued to expand in popularity independently until fate (the government) brought them together as official partners of the US government to administer its new Medicare plans.
 The pairing was so successful that in 1982, Blue Shield merged with the Blue Cross Association to form the Blue Cross and Blue Shield Association.